Cost segregation can mean tax savings and increased cash flow

 - Post-purchase, Remodel, or Construction — IRS Form 3115, Application for Change in Accounting Method, makes it easy to go back and claim missed depreciation on assets acquired as far back as 1987 without amending prior tax returns.

 - Year Placed in Service — The optimum time is during the year a building is being constructed, purchased, or remodeled.
 This allows the owner to immediately optimize tax savings and accurately classify assets.

 Our multidisciplinary team of cost segregation consultants includes accountants, engineers, and attorneys.
 They have the experience and skills to help you identify and document the shorter-lived assets in your project.
 They also know the judicial decisions, IRS rulings, regulations, and interpretations that make cost segregation studies complex.

 Our hope is that you will appreciate the bottom line savings created by our expertise and thoroughness.

 Plante Moran has a three-stage approach to manufacturing cost segregation services.
 We begin by interviewing you so that we can understand your organization’s scope of capital investments.
 We then estimate your cost segregation benefit to help you decide whether our cost segregation services are right for you.

 If you decide to move forward, we visit your site and gather relevant data and documents.
 We use the information to conduct an engineering and tax analysis and prepare your report.

-In the final phase, our cost segregation consultants review the report with you, prepare any necessary tax compliance forms (Form 3115 — Application for Change in Accounting Method), and deliver the final study.
+In the final phase, our manufacturing cost segregation consultants review the report with you, prepare any necessary tax compliance forms (Form 3115 — Application for Change in Accounting Method), and deliver the final study.

 Developer saves $1.9 million in tax over the first five years